Acaciaville, Nova Scotia

 Acaciaville is a community in the Canadian province of Nova Scotia, located in the Municipality of the District of Digby in Digby County.
+The area was first settled by Loyalists in the late 1700s.

 The community will be home to the Jordantown-Acaciaville-Conway Centre of Excellence, an under-construction community center run by the Jordantown-Acaciaville-Conway Betterment Association, a non-profit focused on addressing the inequalities of the Black Communities in the realms of employment, housing, education, and lack of social activities.
 The facility will a feature a 250-seat community room, gymnasium, stage, fitness room, library, meeting room, a seniors’ area, and a rental space.